danehans/cilium-demos/bgp-cp/README.md

                        cilium-operator    quay.io/cilium/operator-generic:v1.14.0@sha256:3014d4bcb8352f0ddef90fa3b5eb1bbf179b91024813a90a0066eb4517ba93c9: 2
 ```

-## [TODO] Setup the external BGP Router
+## Run the External BGP Router

-Provide steps for running Bird as a container that attaches to each network, peers
-with the Cilium BGP routers and advertises routes between clusters.
+[Bird](https://bird.network.cz/) is used as an external router in the demo and peers with the Cilium BGP routers in each cluster.

 Update the IPs in the the `bird.conf` file to match the node IP's in your clusters.
+Use `kubectl --context kind-cilium|kind-cilium2 get nodes -o wide` to get the node IP's used for the BGP configuration.

-Run the Bird BGP router:
+Run the Bird container:

 ```sh
 docker run --name bird-router \